ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 nodepool-d18716fa-e910-4e77-a2-node-f9f18e   Ready    <none>   2d    v1.22.2
 ```

-If you could see the nodes of your Managed Kubernetes Service, congrats your Keycloak instance is up and running!
+If you can see the nodes of your Managed Kubernetes Service, congratulations, your Keycloak instance is up and running!

 ## Upgrade the Keycloak deployment if needed